rsksmart/devportal-1.0/guides/flyover/design-architecture.md

 ## Client

-An RSK user sending BTC to RSK (Peg in).
+An RSK user sending BTC to RSK (peg-in).
 A client can also be RSK users that are willing to stake and advance their RBTC to users in order to receive a fee after the regular peg-in transaction is completed.

 ## Liquidity Provider (LP)